People who know me know I’m not a very violent guy.

 Yes, they could walk away with the principal, but all the interest that they accrued would be forfeited, and in their case, it was approximately $7,000 that they’d be leaving on the table.

 Obviously, we weren’t about to give up a big chunk of money just for the sake of consolidating, so we left it as-is to revisit when the surrender period expired- which was four years away!

 And no, we’re not talking about churning butter.
 I was talking with another potential client who was considering switching advisors and although they lived in a small town in the Midwest, they had somehow started doing business with an advisor out of New York.

-I had just met with some folks that had recently moved in-state from the East coast.
+I had just met with some folks who had recently moved in-state from the East Coast.
 They were referred to me because they were unhappy with the advisor that they’d been with.
 The advisor had worked for one of those big insurance companies that also have their own proprietary mutual funds.

 What was even more a bunch of crap, was the actual funds themselves were horrible.
 Their track records were bad, their fees were high, and their performance resembled that of a 16-year-old trying to make it in the NFL; it just wasn’t cutting it.

 6. The “I Know You’re 80 and Should be in a CD, But Let’s Put You in a Risky Investment” Advisor